yurimann/first-ajax/README.md

 It can be useful to fire off an AJAX request as soon as the page is finished loading.
 However, it's more common for them to run as a result of a user taking action on your page.
 Currently, our AJAX request runs immediately on `$(document).ready`.
 We triggered it by refreshing the page.
 Let's separate the two events with a "click event handler" similar to the others you practiced this week.

 ### Practice
-1. Add a `<button>` that says "Run AJAX Request to Root" to the Step 1 and 2 `<section>`
+1. In your index.html file, add a `<button>` that says "Run AJAX Request to Root" to the Step 1 and 2 `<section>`
-2. Create a `'click'` event handler for the button, and move your AJAX call inside it.
+2. Back in ajax.js, Create a `'click'` event handler for the button, and move your AJAX call inside it.
 3. Refresh your page to load the new JavaScript.
 4. Try clicking your button a few times!
 In your network tab, inspect the requests as they come in.